boazsegev/plezi-website/docs/guides/routes.html.md

   end
 end

-# the "/users" group can be extended. for now, it will answer: "/users" and "/users/index"
+# the "/users" group can be extended. for now, it will answer: "/users", "/users/new", "/users/1" and a little more...
 # this is because that's all that UsersController defines as public methods.
 Plezi.route '/users', UsersController